 If you are selected for federal verification or institutional review, we must verify that the information you submitted on your financial aid application is true and correct.
 We will notify you via email if you have been selected.

 If you do not wish to apply for any need-based assistance, however, this process is not required.
 It's also not required if you plan to take part only in the Federal Parent PLUS or unsubsidized loan programs, or if you are certain you will not be attending DU within the academic year.
 Contact us if you are selected and either of these circumstances apply.

 What do I need to submit?

 If selected for federal verification or institutional review, you will receive an email from our office indicating you (and your parents, if applicable) will need to submit one or more of the following items:

 - Verification Worksheet

-- Student and/or parent tax return transcripts (obtained directly from the IRS)
+- 2015 student and/or parent tax return transcripts (obtained directly from the IRS)

 - 2015 student and/or parent W-2s